YieldRay/soda/README.md

 > Those logic helper components can be found in `src/composition` directory

 > Most components in `src/components` forward `ref` attribute for library interactivity.
+> If has, it will be the root DOM node of the entire component.
 > If not, it will be documented and will be checked if you use typescript.

 # Resources